 Additional Child Tax Credit - Tax filers qualify for additional child tax credits when the amount of taxes owed is less than total child tax credits.
 Schedule 8812 on IRS Form 1040 is used to determine if filers are entitled to additional child tax credits.

-Adoption - Up to $12,650 non-refundable.
+Adoption - Up to $14,890 is considered a non-refundable credit.
 It is phased out at higher incomes.

 Childcare and Dependent Care - Qualified dependents include children under the age of 13 who have lived with the taxpayer for at least half of the year.
 Dependents may also be individuals who are unable to provide care for themselves.
-Covers up to 35% of qualified care expenses.
+Covers up to 50% of qualified care (work related) expenses.
 Childcare or dependent care must occur while the taxpayer is working or searching for employment opportunities.
 Expenses cannot be related to schooling at the kindergarten level or above.
-However, expenses related to preschool can be claimed.
+However, expenses related to preschool can be claimed as IRS tax credits.
 The IRS advises taxpayers to review this information before claiming the credit, you can do this here.

 When you claim the relative as a dependent, you are allowed to deduct his or her medical expenses if they were more than 10 percent of your adjusted gross income.
 Medical expenses include the cost of medical procedures, amounts paid for medical equipment and home-improvement projects completed strictly for the purpose of medical care.

 Earned Income - The Earned Income Tax Credit (EITC) significantly decreases the amount of federal taxes that many Americans pay.
-As of 2016, taxpayers without children can take this credit when they earn no more than $14,880.
+As of 2022, taxpayers without children can take this credit when they earn no more than $21,430.
 They must be 25 to 64 years old to qualify, according to IRS.gov.
 However, no age restrictions apply to parents or disabled children.
 Income limits for families with kids also remain much higher.
 This credit's rules prove quite complex; a person's income sources, government benefits or marital status may affect eligibility.
-The average recipient saves around $2,300 per year.
-Single taxpayers generally obtain credits of up to $500.
-Depending on the household income and number of children, a family can qualify for a $10 up to a $6,269 credit.
+The maximum credit for taxpayers with no children is $1,502.
 Citizens must file yearly tax returns to claim the EITC, and parents need to supply the IRS with extra information about their children.
 It is phased out for incomes above a certain levels.

 Education - There are several different programs being offered to assist low to moderate income individuals with education expenses.
 The American Opportunities, Hope and Lifetime Leaning are three of the programs.
 See guidelines for each on the IRS website here.